ihuomah/silent-failure-detection/README.md

 - **Day 3:** Heartbeat timing analysis completed.
 Raw heartbeat logs were parsed to calculate inter-arrival intervals, sequence deltas, and uptime deltas.
 Silent failure windows were detected using time-gap thresholds, and malformed, non-heartbeat, and sequence-reset events were classified instead of discarded.

+- **Day 4:** Trust and security implications analysed.
+Silent outages were examined as periods of lost observability and assurance, highlighting how telemetry gaps affect security, incident response, and decision-making.

 Detailed implementation notes and observations are documented in the `docs/` directory.

 ---